JooelRinne/wildlifetrade/README.md

 ## 3. Data processing

-The data processing filters data enries from a data set that include keywords listed in a seperate file.
+The data processing filters data entries from a data set that include keywords listed in a seperate file.
 Then it extracts information from the selected data entries

 Steps
-1. Download the "Data processing" folder to your environment
+1. Navigate to the "wildlifetrade/Data_processing" folder
-2. Insert your SQLite database of scraped data entries to the "Data processing" folder
+2. Insert your SQLite database of scraped data entries from the "wildlifetrade/Data_collection" folder to the "wildlifetrade/Data_processin" folder
 3. The .csv files in the folder can be modified depending on the wildlife studied
   - "keywords.csv" consists of all keywords which are searched from the scraped data.
-Data entries including the keywords are filtereded to be processed               further.
   - "reptilesynonyms.csv" consists of synonyms of each species studied.
 First column indicates the scientific name of the species and rest of the columns are synonyms for the species.
-  - "seller_or_buyer.csv" consists of synonyms fo keywords indicating intent of the trade.
+  - "seller_or_buyer.csv" consists of synonyms of keywords indicating intent of the trade.
 Synonyms can be added under each column and new columns can be added.
-  - "currency_symbols.csv" consists of symbolsof currencies and their corresponding abbreviations.
+  - "currency_symbols.csv" consists of symbols of currencies and their corresponding abbreviations.
   - "locationlist.csv" consists of columns of country names.
 Under each country name are names of locations that are located in that country.
 4. Run the all processing algorithms from the masterscript "processor.py" or
 5. Run each script separately.
 The scripts have to be run in order descripted in the "Flowchart.png" file.